WACCapital/toc/README.md

-# A Table of Contents for All Gruntwork Code
+# A Table of Contents / TOC / AWS IAC

-This repo is a convenient way to find all of the repositories created and maintained by [Gruntwork](http://www.gruntwork.io/).
-It is intended primarily for Gruntworks's customers.

 ### Terminology